 - Changed the IGuestSession::processCreate and IGuestSession::processCreateEx methods to accept arguments starting with argument zero (argv[0]) instead of argument one (argv[1]).
 (Not yet implemented on the guest additions side, so argv[0] will probably be ignored for a short while.) - Added a followSymlink parameter to the following methods: - IGuestSession::directoryExists - IGuestSession::fileExists - IGuestSession::fileQuerySize - The parameters to the IGuestSession::fileOpen and IGuestSession::fileOpenEx methods were altered: - The openMode string parameter was replaced by the enum FileAccessMode and renamed to accessMode. - The disposition string parameter was replaced by the enum FileOpenAction and renamed to openAction. - The unimplemented sharingMode string parameter was replaced by the enum FileSharingMode (fileOpenEx only). - Added a flags parameter taking a list of FileOpenExFlags values (fileOpenEx only). - Removed the offset parameter (fileOpenEx only). - IGuestFile::seek now returns the new offset. - Renamed the FileSeekType enum used by IGuestFile::seek to FileSeekOrigin and added the missing End value and renaming the Set to Begin. - Extended the unimplemented IGuestFile::setACL method with a UNIX-style mode parameter as an alternative to the ACL. - Renamed the IFile::openMode attribute to IFile::accessMode and change the type from string to FileAccessMode to reflect the changes to the fileOpen methods. - Renamed the IGuestFile::disposition attribute to IFile::openAction and change the type from string to FileOpenAction to reflect the changes to the fileOpen methods. - Added IGuestSession::pathStyle attribute. - Added IGuestSession::fsObjExists attribute. - IConsole::GetDeviceActivity() returns information about multiple devices. - IMachine::ReadSavedThumbnailToArray() has a new parameter bitmapFormat.
-As a consequence of this, IMachine::ReadSavedThumbnailPNGToArray() has been removed. - IMachine::QuerySavedScreenshotPNGSize() has been renamed to IMachine::QuerySavedScreenshotInfo() which also returns an array of available screenshot formats. - IMachine::ReadSavedScreenshotPNGToArray() has been renamed to IMachine::ReadSavedScreenshotToArray() - IMachine::QuerySavedThumbnailSize() has been removed.
+As a consequence of this, IMachine::ReadSavedThumbnailPNGToArray() has been removed. - IMachine::QuerySavedScreenshotPNGSize() has been renamed to IMachine::QuerySavedScreenshotInfo() which also returns an array of available screenshot formats. - IMachine::ReadSavedScreenshotPNGToArray() has been renamed to IMachine::ReadSavedScreenshotToArray() which has a new parameter bitmapFormat. - IMachine::QuerySavedThumbnailSize() has been removed. - The method IWebsessionManager::getSessionObject() now returns a new ISession instance for every invocation.
+This puts the behavior in line with other binding styles, which never forced the equivalent of establishing another connection and logging in again to get another instance.